 Important Note:

 Some commercial and DIY products used for bug and residue removal may also remove the wax from your vehicle’s finish.
-Knowing this before you use them is important so you can either choose a different solution or re-wax the area afterward.
+Knowing this before you use them is essential, so you can either choose a different solution or re-wax the area afterward.
 In case we haven’t mentioned it recently, we absolutely LOVE Meguiar’s Ultimate Wax!
-(Trust on this one, especially for large vehicles.
+(Trust us on this one, especially for large vehicles.
 Nothing goes on or comes off easier, and the shine is awesome.)

 There are a number of bug and residue removers and other tools like kits, sponges, and microfiber cloths to make the task easier and more efficient.
 But whether you use a commercial product or a homemade solution, removing bug splatters, tar, and sap as soon as possible after they hit is best.
 As always, read reviews and instructions before using any product on your vehicle.